 - One film has won both an Oscar and a Razzie.
 Wall Street got an Oscar for star Michael Douglas, but Daryl Hannah won a Razzie for Worst Supporting Actress.

 - There have also been musical acts nominated for both an Oscar for Best Original Song and a Golden Raspberry Award for Worst Original Song: Aerosmith's "I Don't Want to Miss a Thing", as part of the original soundtrack to the 1998 film Armageddon, Trisha Yearwood's "How Do I Live" from the 1997 film Con Air and the Tony Bennett's "Life in a Looking Glass" from the 1986 film That's Life!.

 - In addition to the people listed above, there have also been individuals nominated for a Razzie and a prestigious non-Oscar award for the same movie.
-Neil Diamond, winner of the inaugural Worst Actor Razzie for 1980's The Jazz Singer, was nominated for the Golden Globe in the same role; Stanley Kubrick was nominated in 1981 both for a Razzie Award as Worst Director at the 1st Golden Raspberry Awards as well as for a Saturn Award for Best Director at the 8th Saturn Awards for the same film: The Shining; and in 2017, Darren Aronofsky was nominated for both the Golden Lion and the Worst Director Razzie for mother!; and in 2021, Music was nominated for two Golden Globes (Best Actress for Kate Hudson and Best Comedy or Musical) and four Razzies (losing only Worst Picture, while taking in Worst Director for Sia, Worst Actress for Hudson, and Worst Supporting Actress for Maddie Ziegler).
+Neil Diamond, winner of the inaugural Worst Actor Razzie for 1980's The Jazz Singer, was nominated for the Golden Globe in the same role; Stanley Kubrick was nominated in 1981 both for a Razzie Award as Worst Director at the 1st Golden Raspberry Awards as well as for a Saturn Award for Best Director at the 8th Saturn Awards for the same film: The Shining; in 2017, Darren Aronofsky was nominated for both the Golden Lion and the Worst Director Razzie for mother!; and in 2021, Music was nominated for two Golden Globes (Best Actress for Kate Hudson and Best Comedy or Musical) and four Razzies (losing only Worst Picture, while taking in Worst Director for Sia, Worst Actress for Hudson, and Worst Supporting Actress for Maddie Ziegler).
 The same year, Borat Subsequent Moviefilm, which won two Golden Globes and got two Oscar nominations, also won Worst Supporting Actor for Rudy Giuliani and Worst Screen Combo for "Rudy Giuliani and his pants zipper".